 The next building is the Empress Theatre, which was built in 1912.
 Still intact are the original pressed metal ceiling panels, wooden floors and stage, and dressing rooms complete with graffiti by touring vaudeville troupes as long ago as 1913.
 The original owner was T.B.
 Martin.

 The Reach and Co.
-Store built in 1907 is being renovated and on one side and is available for tenancy on the other side.
+Store built in 1907 is being renovated on one side and is available for tenancy on the other side.

-For more information visit the tourist information centre at The Fort — Museum of the North West Mounted Police or the Town Office.
+For more information contact The Fort — Museum of the North West Mounted Police or the Town Office.